the-amber-joy/lookit-this-weather/README.md

 Just the parts of the weather I care about.
-And an optional Fairycore theme
+And an opportunity to tinker with some theming